What an inspiring week.

 Many thanks to Rob Wilson for getting IO over here and doing such a great job on organising everything.
 Many thanks to Jules Munns too for hosting us at The Nursery.

 I found Charna to be a really inspirational person.
 She runs a huge company across the whole of North America, so I was expecting to meet more of a business woman than an improviser.
 This assumption couldn’t be further from the truth.
 I was amazed at how well connected she was to the actors, the room, and improv in general.
-She must have had a million things going on with IO moving venues in Chicago, and yet she was totally concentrated on us the whole week.
+She must have had a million things going on with IO moving venues in Chicago, and yet she was totally concentrated on us the whole week and has hugely inspired Hoopla’s improv classes.
 It was beautiful to see someone still so engrossed in their art as if they’d been doing it for the first time.

 Charna co-created the Harold and loads of modern improv, and yet she didn’t hold anything on a pedestal and was constantly encouraging us to not worry about structure and find our own way.
 Whatever we wanted to do, do that.
 There is no ‘right’ way because everything is constantly changing, even for Charna, and in fact especially for Charna and IO and that attitude is probably what’s kept them at the top for so long.